 After you’ve created a sitemap and connected it to search engines with Yoast SEO, can you finally sit back, relax, and watch as visitors pour in?
 Not really.
 As we said, you will have to continue making high-quality content.
 Don’t forget that you can also use social media to your advantage and strategically share your content there.
 Another important thing is getting links from other, preferably high-ranking websites.
 That means that you will need to work on your link building.
 Of course, don’t forget to apply holistic SEO strategies to your website to cover all SEO fronts and ensure high rankings.

-Keep reading: How to rank high in Google »
+Read on: How to rank high in Google »